keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Speed.** your speed increases by 5 feet, up to 30ft.

 **Machined Ingenuity.** Designed to make even the worst situations work, you are incredibly adaptable.
-When you long rest, select a skill you currently do not have proficiency in.
+- When you long rest, select a skill you currently do not have proficiency in.
 You gain proficiency in that skill, and you may switch what skill you have chosen on a long rest.
+- When you fail a roll, you can use your reaction to give yourself advantage on that roll.
+You can use this feature once, and it recharges on a Short Rest.
+When you reach level 11, you can use it twice per Short Rest.

 ##### Heavy Build